Lori Loughlin

 Lori Anne Loughlin (/ˈlɒklɪn/; born July 28, 1964) is an American actress.
 From 1988 to 1995, she played Rebecca Donaldson Katsopolis on the ABC sitcom Full House, and reprised the role for its Netflix sequel Fuller House (2016–2018).
-Loughlin is also known for her roles of Jody Travis in The Edge of Night (1980–1983), Debbie Wilson in The CW series 90210 (2008–2012), Jennifer Shannon in the Garage Sale Mystery television film series (2013–2018), and Abigail Stanton in When Calls the Heart (2014–2019).
+Loughlin is also known for her roles of Jody Travis in The Edge of Night (1980–1983), Debbie Wilson in The CW series 90210 (2008–2012), Jennifer Shannon in the Garage Sale Mystery television film series (2013–2018), and Abigail Stanton in When Calls the Heart (2013–2019).
 She was a co-creator, producer, and star of the two seasons of The WB series Summerland (2004–2005).

 In 2020, Loughlin and her husband, Mossimo Giannulli, pleaded guilty to conspiracy to commit fraud in connection with the 2019 college admissions bribery scandal.
-She was sentenced to two months in prison and was released in December 2020.
+She was sentenced to two months in prison, and was released in December 2020.
+As the case progressed, she lost acting and sponsorship roles, but after her release, she resumed her career and appeared in several television films and series including episodes of Blue Bloods, Ted, and Curb Your Enthusiasm, and a recurring role in On Call.

 Early life

-Loughlin was born in Queens, New York and moved to Hauppauge, on Long Island when she was one year old.
+Loughlin was born in Queens, New York and moved to Oceanside on Long Island when she was one year old.
+Later, her family moved to Hauppauge, NY.
 She has one younger brother, Roy, and is of Irish descent; their parents are Lorellee and Joseph Roy Loughlin, a foreman for the New York Telephone Company.

 Loughlin attended Oaks School No. 3 Elementary School in Oceanside, New York, and graduated from Hauppauge High School.